 Today only small prop aircraft use the windsock for visual sighting of the wind direction.
 Large jets would never use a windsock to land or takeoff.
 Instrumentation and computer guidance is in place. the old style airport windsock requires a wind speed of 8 to 10 miles per hour to “fill up”.

 Using the advanced Windsock Evacuation System by Wind Tracker has proven to be reliable and trustworthy, keeping workers and others safe from airborne contaminates?

 Remember, when wind is above 8 to 10 miles per hour it becomes your friend, dispersing materials into a larger volume of air.
 When the wind speed is lower then 10 miles per hour it “carries along” the hazardous materials, posing a dangerous threat to workers and others.

 The ordinary windsock cannot illustrate wind speed.
 This can be important if you are concerned about “chemical trespass”.
 The airborne materials may originate at your location but can soon travel onto other properties.

 Now for the first time there is a “windsock system” that will animate the wind at or below 1 mile per hour.
 Production delivery, and storage systems are complex in their methods of operation and locations.

 What is the most critical element when choosing a windsock system?

-If the windsock cannot detect wind at or below 3 – 6 miles per hour it can actually be detrimental to rely up it for field safety.
+If the windsock cannot detect wind at or below 10 miles per hour it for evacuations, drift control, or field safety.
 The ability to detect wind movement at low wind speed is a critical factor.
-Another consideration is wind movements at and in the lane of evacuation.
-Wind shear can be a huge factor in some applications.
-When adopting a safety plan that incorporates an Airport Windsocks and The Evacuation Safety Windsock System be sure to include those features.